ds-kh/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Final Output

-The final tidy dataset is (`tidy_data`) with the average of each variable for each activity and each subject.
+The final tidy dataset is (`tidy_data`) with the average of each variable for each activity per subject.